mmastrac/keepcalm/README.md

 # Keep Calm (and call Clone)

-Simple shared types for multi-threaded programs
+Simple shared types for multi-threaded programs.

 This library simplifies a number of shared-object patterns that are used in multi-threaded programs such as web-servers.
 The traditional Rust shared object patterns tend to be somewhat version, for example: